akrettmann/Geog5995_assignment1_practicals_final/README.md

 ### Authors

-These practicals have been completed by Anna Krettmann as part of Assignment 1, GEOG5995 Programming for Social Science.
+These practicals have been completed by Anna Krettmann as part of Assignment 1, [GEOG5995 Programming for Social Science](https://www.geog.leeds.ac.uk/courses/computing/study/core-python-phd/).

 ### License

-The license can be found at: https://github.com/akrettmann/Geog5995_assignment1_practicals_final
+The license can be found [here](MIT License.md)